What does it mean to properly socialize your puppy?

 The most important socialization period for dogs is from roughly 3 – 14 weeks of age.
 Breeders are responsible for a good portion of this so always make sure your breeder is informed and conscientious about puppy development.
 During this time the brain is like a sponge, literally soaking up experiences, and it is very important that puppy has a lot of positive associations with the world it will be living in as an adult.
 If not, it is possible life-long fears could develop.

 Play between puppies is critical during this time because it helps with physical development, frustration tolerance, and teaching each puppy “dog communication skills”.
 Singleton (litter of one) puppies are prone to a lot of behavioural issues because they miss out on interactions with litter-mates.
 In many standard sized litters, puppies are moved to their new home between 7 – 9 weeks and most don’t get into classes until they are 12 – 14 weeks old.
 That can be a huge gap without socialization.
 They can forget their manners and skills because a third of their life has passed already with few puppy interactions.
 Getting dogs into socialization classes before 10 weeks of age is ideal.
-If vaccination issues are a concern please click here for a discussion of this issue from the American Veterinary Society of Animal Behavior.
+You can find some great resources at the American Veterinary Society of Animal Behavior.

 Good puppy classes are extremely valuable for almost all puppies.
 For dogs that ma